 6. Turquoise Bay, Exmouth

-Dive into the waters of Turquoise Bay and your swimming within metres of famous Ningaloo Reef.
-Torquoise Bay in the Cape Range National Park is brilliant beach for swimming, snorkeling or just relaxing.
-Try your hand at the popular drift snorkel on the southern end of the beach, then letting the current wash you north.
+Try your hand at the popular drift snorkel on the southern end of the beach, and allow the current to wash you north.

 7. Cable Beach, Broome